 child life practicum

 Dayton Children’s is pleased to offer a child life practicum for college students pursuing the child life profession.
-This practicum is a 140+ hour observational experience (2 days a week for 12 weeks; 3 rotations) that is designed for students who have or are currently obtaining a degree in child life or any other major that is approved by the Child Life Council.
+This practicum is a 140+ hour observational experience (2 days a week for 12 weeks; 3 rotations) that is designed for students who have or are currently obtaining a degree in child life or any other major that is approved by the Association of Child Life Professionals.

 - Summer practicum applications are due January 5

-- Winter practicum applications are due September 5
+- Winter/Spring practicum applications are due September 5

 Mail completed applications and the requested files in the application to: